-Cryotherapy of Skin Lesions Q & A
+Cryotherapy of Skin Lesions Questions and Answers

 Eventually, cryotherapy will only leave faint and minimal scarring in the treatment area after the skin heals, if there is any scarring at all.
 With that being said, for a few weeks after treatment, there will likely be some redness, soreness, swelling, blistering, and scabbing as part of the healing process.
 Immediately after treatment, the skin in the treatment area will be red, sore, and swollen.
 After a day or two, blisters will begin to form as the soreness subsides.
 Around a week after treatment, the treatment area’s surface will likely be dark red or brown, with scabs starting to form.
 Over the next two to four weeks, the skin’s surface layer in the treatment area will begin to peel off as it heels.

 When you come to Family First Medical Group for cryotherapy treatment, our cryotherapy specialist will provide you with all of the post-operative care instructions you need to make sure your skin heals correctly!

 After cryotherapy, the skin tag should fall off within ten days to four weeks.
 In order to remove skin tags and other skin growths or lesions, cryotherapy uses liquid nitrogen to freeze the skin tag.
 In doing so, the sudden and extreme cold causes ice crystals to form inside the tag’s skin cells, which immediately destroys the targeted cells.
 As the blood supply to the skin tag is cut off over the next ten days to four weeks, the skin tag will eventually fall off on its own.